 - Sightlines for pedestrians and traffic

-- Proximity to popular destinations or accessed by vulnerable populations
+- Proximity to popular destinations or access by vulnerable populations

 - Physical space available at the bus stop